-This "Non-Technical Summary" (hereafter NTS) relates to a strategic housing application to An Bord Pleanála for a proposed residential development of 350 no. dwellings, 5 no. retail / commercial units and a community use unit located at ground floor level facing onto Santry Avenue and Swords Road.
+This "Non-Technical Summary" (hereafter NTS) relates to a strategic housing application to An Bord Pleanála for a proposed residential development of 350 no. dwellings, 4 no. commercial / retail uses and a medical suite / GP practice unit and a community use unit located at ground floor level facing onto Santry Avenue and Swords Road.
 A one storey residential amenity unit, facing onto Santry Avenue, is also provided for between Blocks A & D on a site measuring c.
 1.5 hectares located at the junction of Santry Avenue and Swords Road, Santry, Dublin 9.